mxyx00/mxyx00/README.md

 Talk to me about otters (sea otters and NA river otters only) and code. 🦦

+I'm currently working on: **Flight Economics Simulator**
+* Creating a program that simulates flights and calculates expenses! *

 <!--
 **mxyx00/mxyx00** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.